uadmin/uadmin/docs/_build/html/_sources/tags.rst.txt

     `uadmin:"list_exclude"`

-Open your Todo List project, go to the friends.go and set the list_exclude tag in the Password field.
+Open your Todo List project, go to the friend.go and set the list_exclude tag in the Password field.

 .. code-block:: go